tokio-rs/website/content/docs/getting-started/io.md

   thread.
 * If a call would otherwise block then the function returns a value indicating so.
-  If this happens then the current future's task is scheduled to receive a notification (known as an 'unpark') when the I/O is ready again.
+  If this happens then the current future's task is scheduled to receive a notification when the I/O is ready again.

 Note that users of [`AsyncRead`] and [`AsyncWrite`] types should use [`poll_read`] and [`poll_write`] instead of directly calling [`read`] and [`write`].